-- Two-Weapon Fighting: If you have a small or a minor weapon in each hand, your basic attack increases by +2, and your Armor Class decreases by 2.
+- Two-Weapon Fighting: If you have a small or a minor weapon in each hand, your basic attack increases by +2, and your Armor Class decreases by 2, even if you haven’t attacked yet in a round.
 If you use the press combat option, you can attack once with each weapon instead of taking +2 to your attack bonus.
 Fighter, Dwarf, and Elf only.

 Extra Encumbrance Slots